py5coding/py5book/content/osx_users.md

 apparent at the end of the 3 seconds when many new squares appear at the same time.
 The Sketch really is running normally during this time, but because of the shared main thread, the new frames are not being drawn to the screen.
-This behavior only applies to the `JAVA2D` renderer and does not impact the OpenGL renderers `P2D` and `P3D`.
+This behavior only applies to the `JAVA2D` renderer and not the OpenGL renderers `P2D` and `P3D`.

 There are just a few more things OSX users need to know about using py5 in a Jupyter notebook.

+### Blocking

 In Jupyter, the [](/reference/sketch_run_sketch) command will never "block", which means that the method will return right away and let you execute lines of code that appear after it or in other notebook cells.
 This shouldn't be a problem for notebook users as this is most certainly what you would want to happen anyway.
+If you want some code to run right when the Sketch exits, implement an `exiting()` function, which will be called by py5 as the Sketch is shutting down.

+If you need to simultaneously run multiple Sketches in the same process on OSX, running them through a Jupyter notebook (using class-mode) is your only option.

+### Dock Icon

 When run through Jupyter, Sketches that use the default `JAVA2D` renderer will not appear as an icon on the dock at the bottom of the screen.
 This does not apply to Sketches that use the OpenGL renderers or Sketches run through the generic Python interpreter.

-If you need to simultaneously run multiple Sketches in the same process on OSX, running them through a Jupyter notebook (using class-mode) is your only option.

 ### py5bot and py5 magics